By: Melissa Tanner, Ph.D.

-June has been designated Alzheimer’s and Brain Awareness Month.
-Why devote a month to this cause?
+Friday, September 21st has been designated as World Alzheimer’s Day.
+Why devote a specific day to this cause?
 Today over 50 million people worldwide are living with Alzheimer’s disease and related dementias (ADRD).
 This figure is staggering, particularly when you consider the devastating impact of the disease on the affected individual, caregiver, and health care system.
 It is both personally heartbreaking and economically destructive.
 Despite the fact that dementia health care costs exceed those of cancer and heart disease combined, it receives a disproportionately low amount of research funding.

 There are many factors that might contribute to this disparity.
 One such factor could be that, historically, ADRD were dismissed as a natural part of the aging process.
 Operating under the assumption that dementia symptoms were normal rather than pathological, pouring money into dementia research may have seemed like a fool’s errand, akin to chasing the proverbial fountain of youth.
 We now know that ADRD are distinct from normal age-related cognitive changes.
 Dementia is a set of symptoms that are progressive, irreversible, and significant enough to interfere with daily functioning.
 While our collective understanding of dementia is growing, the cause may be hurt by the fact that, depending on where they fall in the cognitive continuum, those suffering from dementia are limited in the extent to which they can advocate for themselves.
 Furthermore, those in a position to serve as advocates may feel a degree of separation from the disease, viewing it as something that will not affect them for many years.
 Even if personally connected to someone with dementia, those younger than 65 may feel a degree of invincibility, since onset prior to that age is relatively rare.
 An additional roadblock to the cause could be that, as of this writing, research and development of drug cures have been largely fruitless.
 At 99.6%, the Alzheimer's disease drug candidate failure rate is one of the highest, compared to 81% for cancer.
 This could serve as an argument for increased efforts toward finding a cure, but it could also lead to defeatism.